-Upon SEC approval of The Discipline Fund and our designation as Sub-Adviser, we will provide non-discretionary advice to the Fund.
-The fees payable to us, a non-discretionary sub-adviser ("Sub-Advisory Fee"), will be payable from the unitary fee proposed within the Fund and borne by the adviser to the Fund.
+We provide non-discretionary advice to the Discipline Fund ETF.
+The fees payable to us, a nondiscretionary sub-adviser ("Sub-Advisory Fee"), will be payable from the unitary fee proposed within the Fund and borne by the adviser to the Fund.
 As a non-discretionary Sub-Adviser, we will not receive any portion of commissions, transaction fees, or other brokerage costs generated by the Fund.
 The Sub-Advisory Fee will generally be calculated daily and levied on a monthly basis, in arrears, based upon the average net asset value of the Fund's assets per month.
 The Sub-Advisory Fee is specified in the prospectus.